 This event has now passed.

 The second edition of the Latin American Employment Summit will take place on Thursday 16 May 2024 at the Tivoli Mofarrej Hotel in São Paulo, Brazil.
-Further details will be released shortly.
-To register your interest in attending, sponsoring, or speaking, please get in touch.
+Further details will be found here.
+To register your interest in attending, sponsoring, or speaking, please get in touch

 Programme: